Combodo/iTop/readme.txt

-Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization Bruno Cornec for his support and contribution to the Linux packaging of iTop Jean-François Bilger for providing a fix for an unsuspected SQL bug
+Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization Bruno Cornec for his support and contribution to the Linux packaging of iTop Jean-François Bilger for providing a fix for an unsuspected SQL bug Remie Malik from Linprofs for the Dutch translation

 2. INSTALLATION
    ============